My New Tattoo Is Leaking Ink! Is This Normal?

 Normally, when an artist has packed so much ink into your skin, it is slightly more than what your body can handle.

 Therefore, throughout the coming days once your tattoo has been completed, your body will begin to try and push out excess ink, and this process is further magnified by the fact that your tattoo will also continue to ooze blood and plasma for a couple of days.

-As the blood and plasma rise to the surface of the skin as your body tries to begin the healing process, these fluids will get mixed with the excess ink that happens to be sitting in the upper layers of skin, and will naturally flush some of this out.
+As the blood and plasma rise to the surface of the skin as your body begins the healing process, these fluids will get mixed with the excess ink that happens to be sitting in the upper layers of skin, and will naturally flush some of this out.

 In fact, it normally looks like there is much more ink coming out of your skin than what there actually is due to the fact that the ink is diluting in with various other bodily fluids as they seep out from your skin.

 This leaking generally goes on for a couple of days after getting tattooed, although if you’re currently taking any blood thinning medication or suffer from any blood clotting or immune system disorders, it may take slightly longer for the blood and ink to stop leaking from the area.

 What Should I Do About Leaking Ink?